ME-ai-agents/docs_prod/ME.ai_FDD_Security.md

-Industry-standard requirements for similar AI/ML systems

-I'll provide a list of what would likely be mandatory certifications and clearances based on this system's design, but note that the documents don't explicitly state these as requirements.Mandatory Security Clearances and Certificates for ME.AI Deployment
-Based on the architecture and design of the ME.AI Neural Core Mesh platform, these are the mandatory security clearances and certificates required before going live:
+ME.AI Neural Core Mesh platform, these are the mandatory security clearances and certificates required before going live:
 Technical Certifications

 SOC 2 Type II Compliance - Required for the security, availability, and confidentiality of the system, especially given its access to enterprise systems and user data